YiranXu/ds1004project/README.md

 spark-submit checkReportOrder.py crime_cleaned.out
 ```
 ## Plots
+For part1:
 We used GroupBy method in pyspark.sql to get summaries of data.
 We plotted those summaries using Tableau Software.

+For part2:
+Run"groupbyYear.py" in pyspark.
+Run code like **.ipynb in ipython notebook.

+## Data
+You can find data needed to generate plots.